roovo/dotfiles/README.markdown

 The aim is to make these portable across both OSX and ubuntu which are the two places I seem to find myself working in most often.

+There's a Vagrantfile in there too for easy testing in ubuntu.

 ## install

 Run this: